agnesk92/agneskis.dev/content/en/posts/pcp.md

 #### We are people 🌈

-- devX matters
+- DevX matters
-- every problem is people problem (most often it is not about capability, but diversity)
+- Every problem is people problem (most often it is not about capability, but diversity)

 ![o'brien](/images/obrien.gif)